jckzif/jckzif/README.md

-- 👋 Hi, I’m @jckzif
+- 👋 Hi, I’m jack
-- 👀 I’m interested in app development and portfolio sites
+- 👀 I’m interested in front end sites
-- 🌱 I’m currently learning css and swift
+- 🌱 I’m currently learning php and js
-- 💞️ I’m looking to collaborate on mappy
-- 📫 How to reach me jackzifchock.webflow.io
+- 📫 How to reach me jackbo.art

 <!---
 jckzif/jckzif is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.